Fourier Neural Operator with Learned Deformations for PDEs on General Geometries: Conclusion and future works

 \section{Conclusion and future works}

-In this work, we propose a geometry-aware FNO framework (geo-FNO) that applies to arbitrary geometries and a variety of input formats.
-The geo-FNO deforms the irregular input domain into a uniform latent mesh on which the FFT can be applied.
+In this work, we propose a geometry-aware FNO framework (Geo-FNO) that applies to arbitrary geometries and a variety of input formats.
+The Geo-FNO deforms the irregular input domain into a uniform latent mesh on which the FFT can be applied.
 Such deformation can be fixed or learned with the FNO architecture in an end-to-end manner.
-The geo-FNO combines both the computational efficiency of the FFT and the flexibility of learned deformations.
+The Geo-FNO combines both the computational efficiency of the FFT and the flexibility of learned deformations.
 It is as fast as the original FNO but can represent the variations in solutions and domain shapes more efficiently and accurately.

-We mainly considered regular topology that is homeomorphic to a ball.
-In principle, our geo-FNO framework can be directly extended to general topologies.
-Given complex input topology we can apply the decomposition techniques such as triangle tessellation to divide the domain into sub-domains such as each sub-domain is regular.
-Similarly, for other input formats such as the signed distance functions (SDF), we can sample collocation points.
-Furthermore, it is possible to extend the geo-FNO framework to physics-informed neural operator setting \citep{li2021physics}.
-Since the deformation is parameterized by a neural network, we can obtain the exact derivatives and apply the chain rule to compute the residual error.
-We leave these directions as exciting future results.
+In the end, we also discussed several potential extensions of Geo-FNO.